 “(Your) just gonna stand there and watch me burn, but that’s alright because I like the way it hurts”

 Listening to this song makes me cry, feel nauseous and brings me back to a place where I was the girl in the song, being hit and yelled at in the name of love.
 He would hit me, then start crying and say he was sorry.
 He would tell me:

 “It’s just you and I, and we fight because we love each other.”

 “YOU MADE ME HIT YOU”, he would scream while I cried uncontrollably trying to calm him down.
 We lived the crazy Bonnie and Clyde relationship which left me bruised and broken inside for over a decade.
 It distorted my view on love and pushed me to change the way I dealt with people.

 Thank God that His love is amazing and after suffering in silence for so many years God was able to help me get through my painful past although ashes still remain the fire has died out and I am one step closer to being whole again.

 But today, there are girls and boys who will encounter similar abuse and not escape alive.
 This is an emergency people.
 We can no longer stand on the sidelines while our kids absorb all the crap the world has to offer them.

-As a parent we must be involved in the lives of our children.
-This means making difficult decisions and guarding them from bad choices when they are young while planting seeds of wisdom so when they are older they will be able to make their own wise choices.
+As a parent, we must be involved in the lives of our children.
+This means making difficult decisions and guarding them against bad choices when they are young while planting seeds of wisdom so when they are older they will be able to make their own wise choices.